 When an eye doctor evaluates a patient for glaucoma, one very critical aspect of the office visit is the careful examination of the optic nerve.
 The optic nerve is composed of approximately 1.5 million axons that connect the retina to the visual targets in the brain.
 Axons can be thought of as long “cables” or “extensions” of the retinal ganglion cells, which are the cells that are damaged in glaucoma.
 When the axons and the retinal ganglion cells are damaged, there is loss of function of the optic nerve, which results in visual field deficits.
 While the visual field tests are very important for glaucoma diagnosis and for tracking glaucoma over time, it is a subjective test.
 Factors such as alertness, noise or distractions in the surroundings, or how the test is setup can affect how well someone performs on a field of vision test.
 Therefore, it is very important to also have an objective test to diagnose and follow glaucoma, and the technology of optic nerve imaging has undergone rapid advancements over the last decade.

 Optic Nerve Photographs

 A very important type of optic nerve imaging involves optic nerve photographs, or stereo disc photography.
 These photographs are useful because they give detailed documentation of the appearance of the optic nerves, and they can be used as a baseline for future comparisons.
+Furthermore, a good set of color optic nerve photographs will be forever useful even as technology advances.
 Stereo disc photography allows the eye doctor to detect if there has been any change in the optic nerves since baseline photographs were taken.
 Taking a set of stereo disc photographs does require the eyes to be dilated and for the eye doctor to have specialized equipment.
 If you believe you have previously had optic nerve photographs taken, it is worth your effort to call the doctor’s office and obtain digital copies.
 This way if you move or change eye doctors, a review of your prior photographs can help the new provider determine if there has been progression or stability of your glaucoma.

 Advanced Imaging Techniques